Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 Revox B975

-Brought the Rega 2 and 3 to Switzerland but rejected at first because of disappointing manufacturing, with play between the glass platter and the plastic drum... they quickly corrected these mistakes in the next batches :)
+I brought the Rega 2 and 3 to Switzerland but rejected them at first because of disappointing manufacturing, with play between the glass platter and the plastic drum... they quickly corrected these mistakes in the next batches :).

-I bought for my own use hundreds of LPs at that time, the covers still have the labels marked "Tele-Gil" :)
+I bought hundreds of LPs for my own use at that time, and the covers still have labels marked "Tele-Gil" :)

-Had the opportunity to equip a movie theater... discovered in the projectionist's cabin a small "Gaumont" tube amp (I didn't know they had made any), with its very long cable all the way to behind the screen... . impressive !
+I had the opportunity to equip a movie theatre.
+In the projectionist's cabin, I discovered in a small "Gaumont" tube amp (I didn't know they had made any), with its very long cable all the way to behind the screen.
+Impressive !

 I tried it with a simple pair of JBL L96, the sound was great :)

-The company, which has several stores, finally has difficulties, they have to let me go, but the owner offers to be the warrant for my first bank loan if I start my own business... nice gesture.
+My company, which has several stores, began to have difficulties and had to let me go, but the owner offered to guarantee my first bank loan if I started my own business... a nice gesture.

 Thorens TD166 MkII Super